IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 # Design document

 ## Group 72

 ### Introduction

 The following paper will consist of two parts, the first one being Human-Computer Interaction (HCI).
-Here we will elaborate on how we will test our application and also give an extensive evaluation.
+Here we will elaborate on how we will test our application and give an extensive evaluation.
 The second part will be about responsible computer science and here we will answer the question: &#39;in what way would our design process and final product change if we also had to design our product for one additional value of a &quot;non-obvious&quot; stakeholder?&#39;.

 ### Human-Computer Interaction

 #### Introduction

 Human-Computer Interaction, also known as the abbreviation &#39;HCI&#39;, is exactly what you expect it to be.
-It is a discipline in information science which researches the interaction between users (human) and machine (computer).
-This is usually done through an interface.
+It is a discipline in information science, which researches the interaction between users (human) and machine (computer).
+This can be done through an interface.
 The objective of this evaluation is to gain knowledge on the pitfalls and hindrances of our application, as well as the things that are going well.
 This evaluation allows us to evaluate and improve our project.
-We won't be the only ones doing this since we have the help of 6 experts.
+We will not be the only ones doing this since we have the help of six experts.
 The experts will also evaluate our project and give feedback.
 All this information will be taken into account and processed, so that we can improve and change the application where needed.
-The current state of our project is the database is designed and implemented and we also have all our endpoints working.
-The client side has also been finiliazed and all the views are working with the desired interactivity.
+The current state of our project is the database is designed and implemented and we have all our endpoints working.
+The client side has also been finalized and all the views are working with the desired interactivity.

 #### Methods

 ##### Experts

 The experts for this research consist of peers of the study Computer Science and Engineering attending the Delft University of Technology.
-For this evaluation we will be working with 6 evaluators in total.
+For this evaluation, we will be working with 6 evaluators in total.
 These are not novice people and their expertise is expected to be on the same level as a first-year computer science student.
 This means that they can give valuable insights, relevant feedback and further improvements where needed.
 ##### Procedure

-For the procedure we will provide all the evaluators with a working application.
+For the procedure, we will provide all the evaluators with a working application.
 The way the evaluations will be held will be as following.
 The evaluator gets in a discord call with one of the project team members.
 Here the team member will explain the steps that the evaluator will take.
 Once explained all the freedom will be with the evaluator on how to interact with the program.
 The evaluator will go from creating a room to joining a room and asking / deleting questions.
 Furthermore they will also look and all the views and use all the functionality.
-In the end, they will perform the final task which is closing a lecture.
-During the evaluation they will be asked to categorize their findings (issues) in the ten heuristics questionnaire that we provide.
+In the end, they will perform the final task, which is closing a lecture.
+During the evaluation, they will be asked to categorize their findings (issues) in the ten heuristics questionnaire that we provide.
 The ten usability heuristics are the same as those defined by Jakob Nielsen (1994).
 The questionnaire contains the ten usability heuristics and for each heuristic there is a scale of agreement.
 The evaluator will indicate how well the project adheres to that heuristic.
-At the end of the questionnaire the evaluator has the opportunity to give additional feedback.
+At the end of the questionnaire, the evaluator has the opportunity to give additional feedback.

 #### Measures

-The evaluators will have filled in a questionnaire with the issues they found, additional feedback and also how well we follow the heuristic values.
-So for every evaluator we have a pdf file containing their scaling of agreement for the heuristic values and also their feedback in text format.
-Next once we have collected all the evaluations, the issues that they found will be put inside a table together with the frequency in which these issues would occur.
+The evaluators will have filled in a questionnaire with the issues they found, additional feedback and how well we follow the heuristic values.
+Therefore, for every evaluator we have a pdf file containing their scaling of agreement for the heuristic values and their feedback in text format.
+Next, once we have collected all the evaluations, the issues that they found will be put inside a table together with the frequency in which these issues would occur.
 Additionally, we will also provide a severity of the issue ourselves.
 Meaning we can categorize the issues not only for their frequency but also for their severity.
 This gives a good indication on how critical an issue is.
-In addition we will also provide a bar graph which visually shows how well the heuristic values are implemented.
-In a nutshell all the issues will be put inside a table together with their frequency and severity and the heuristic values will be shown as a bar graph.
+In addition, we will also provide a bar graph, which visually shows how well the heuristic values are implemented.
+Overall, the issues will be put inside a table together with their frequency and severity and the heuristic values will be shown as a bar graph.
 #### Results

 We gave the evaluators the following questionnaire **add questionnaire**.
 All the evaluators filled this questionnaire and gave additional feedback.
 The results of the questionnaire will be displayed as a bar graph and the feedback will be put inside a frequency / severity table.